-2For spark plug replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the spark plugs.
+For spark plug replacement, see your authorized dealer.
+Refer to the scheduled maintenance information for the appropriate intervals for changing the spark plugs.

 Replace the spark plugs with ones that meet Ford material and design specifications for your vehicle, such as Motorcraft or equivalent replacement parts.
 The customer warranty may be void for any damage to the engine if such spark plugs are not used.